 The Foundation will support capacity-building related expenses when related to the main goal of the project (i.e. volunteer coordinator salary for employment project that involves volunteer mentors).

-Applications must be accompanies by a letter from the requesting organisation's Chief Executive Officer or equivalent person (e.g. Director of Institute, University Vice-Chancellor or Deputy VIce-Chancellor Research) attesting to the value of the application to the organisation.
+Applications must be accompanied by a letter from the requesting organisation's Chief Executive Officer or equivalent person (e.g. Director of Institute, University Vice-Chancellor or Deputy VIce-Chancellor Research) attesting to the value of the application to the organisation.
 In the case of multiple applications in one or more categories, advice must also be provided as to the priority ranking of all such applications.

 Health & Disability applications are considered by the Board of Governors once a year (Round 1).
 See below for specific dates.